Find out everything you need to know about your Admiral personal loan

 Will I be accepted for an Admiral loan?

 Every loan is assessed on an individual basis, taking into account the amount you want to borrow, your personal and financial circumstances, and credit history.
-Until you have applied for a loan, we cannot confirm if you will be eligible for a loan with Admiral.
+Until you've applied for a loan, we can't confirm if you'll be eligible for a loan with Admiral.

 Who can apply for an Admiral personal loan?